|Nutrition Facts (per serving)|

-Just about every American has had sloppy Joes -- and loves sloppy Joes, even if they do have a bit of a lowbrow reputation among certain crowds.
-They gained popularity as comfort food in the 1950s and made their way even into school lunchrooms.
+Just about every American has had Sloppy Joes—and loves Sloppy Joes.
+They gained popularity as comfort food in the 1950s and even made their way into school lunchrooms.

 Legend has it that a cook named Joe at Floyd Angell's Cafe in Sioux City, Iowa got creative and added tomato sauce to what were then called "loose meat" sandwiches, which were ground beef and onions mixed and browned, served on a bun and sometimes topped with mustard and ketchup.

-So this iconic American sandwich was born -- unceremoniously -- and it was a fixture of mid-century America as much as its iconic furniture.
-The ingredients vary depending on personal taste, but they nearly always include ground beef and onions (legacy ingredients), plus tomato sauce or ketchup, mustard and seasonings.
+So this iconic American sandwich was born.
+The ingredients vary depending on personal taste, but they nearly always include ground beef and onions, plus tomato sauce or ketchup, mustard, and seasonings.

 This recipe was taken from "The Complete Make-A-Mix Cookbook" by Karine Eliason.